bile0026/minecraft_bedrock_deploy/README.md

 # Current caveats
 * Does not handle opening firewall on system if required
-* Assums SELINUX is disabled on systems that support it
+* Assumes SELINUX is disabled on systems that support it

+# How to use this playbook

 Run the playbook with this command, substituting your credentials. -k is used to prompt for user password, -K is for the sudo/become password.
 If you want to use a private key switch out -k (lowercase) with --key-file <path>.
 This playbook requires become as it will install packages and create services.